p0nyo/obsidian-vault-sync/COMPSCI/215/HTTP.md

 HTTP is a stateless protocol
 - Two successive transactions between same client and server are not related HTTP can have stateful transactions which are built on top of the facilities that HTTP provides
-- E.g cookies can store information about visits
+- E.g cookies can store information about visits on the browser

 Request - Response Protocol
 - Server will not send anything unless the client sends something